duydl/logseq-calibre-plugin/README.md

 - **Username**: Set the username for login.
 - **Password**: Set the password for login.
 - **Open in Browser**: The sidebar viewer within Logseq does not support scenarios where login is required.
 Enable this option to open books and annotations in your browser instead of within Logseq.
+Further discussions on this topic can be found here https://github.com/duydl/logseq-calibre-annotation/discussions/11.

 ### 5. Additional Tips